 Here’s the way to save big with this option: Instead of ordering an entire meal that includes, say the entree, salad, and bread, order only the entree, like Chicken Parmesan to-go.
 You can easily split it into two servings.
 You’ll cut the cost tremendously compared to the printed menu.
 At home, toss a salad, add your own bread.

 Splitting a meal these days is socially acceptable and economically savvy.
 While some restaurants charge a minimal charge for splitting, most are very accommodating.
 Even if you have to pay a buck or two to split, it’s still better than paying for two meals you cannot eat completely.

 If you’re embarrassed about sharing, don’t be.
 If you must explain, say you are a light eater or that you’re doing your duty to the earth by not over-consuming.

 Many restaurants are so accommodating they’ll split the meal in the kitchen rather than handing you an extra plate.

 Many restaurants have low-priced daily specials that are not on the menu.
 These are not the Specials!! printed on the chalkboard or enthusiastically delivered by the waiter, but unadvertised options.
 So before you get your heart set on a regular menu item, be sure to ask about any unadvertised specials.

 7. Early Birds

-Most every restaurant it seems now has some kind of online club you can join to get coupons and discounts in your email inbox.
+Almost every restaurant it seems now has some kind of online club you can join to get coupons and discounts in your email inbox.
 Join them!
 You’ll see coupons and offers in your inbox or on your phone.
 Most of the time these are exceptional, quality discounts!
 Just make sure you stick to the offer once you’re in the restaurant surrounding by so many other (more expensive) choices.